 What is Kava?
-Kava is a drink made from the roots of the kava plant that can give you a relaxing high, comparable to benzodiazepines.
+Kava is a drink made from the roots of the kava plant that can give you a relaxing high.
 It has been used for centuries in the Pacific Islands for ceremonies, relaxation and healing.
 Kava has recently become legal in Australia to commercially import and sell.

 What’s unique about kava is that it produces powerful effects, yet leaves you feeling clear-headed and awake.
 You’ll feel relaxed but not incapacitated.
 What sets Kava apart from other beverages in its class is its ability to give you a productive high without making you groggy the next day.